alaa-akram0/AquaWatch/README.md

-please write your name the last edit time here
+please write your name and the last edit time here